 4:128 X pays Y 1000 and says take this and buy stuff with it, and what is leftover you get ½, and didn’t say anything more nor say you get ¼ of the goods, then this mudaaraba is valid, and he can buy whatever he wants and sell them, and whatever is leftover in that is half half, istiḥsān here and abandon qiyas.

+4:148 if mudaraba that he trade in market of kufa but he trades in a different market and wins profit, even though he’s still in kufa, AY says that’s valid, and its on mudaraba, if its in same city, istiḥsān that hes not liable.
+And M said same.

-market of 4:154 what kind of stuff can you buy in mudaraba as naturally part of trading?
+4:154 what kind of stuff can you buy in mudaraba as naturally part of trading?
 You can’t buy a boat lol so its up to custom, istiḥsān that its whatever traders usually use

 4:162 if two people are both mudarib, and they together buy a slave with all that money, then one of them trades it for another item or slave without others knowledge, then not ok, but by istiḥsān its ok if the other person hears about it after and agrees to it

+4:189 if man on mudaraba in a different city, then the investor dies, the mudaarib can return to the investor’s city and expenses still part of mudaaraba by istiḥsān, but he cant do that to any other cities.

+4:204 man says I will buy this cloth from you for surplus over the 10 of 15, then by qiyas he owes 25, by abandon qiyas and istiḥsān that price is 15, because this is ma3aani kalam al-naas

 4:271 harbi enters dar islam with safety, then a muslim gives him money mudaraba to go trade in dar harb, then by istiḥsān that’s ok, and any loss is only on original investor, and any gain according to what they agreed if the place becomes muslim or the harbi comes back to dar al-islam as a muslim or with aman.

 4:290 if X appoints Y mudarib, then Y buys a house H, and both X and stranger S have shuf’a on H because X has another house next to H, then X gives up the shuf’a, then by qiyas S only gets half of H, but istiḥsān that S takes all of H, because we make Y like a normal outside party buying a house which has two people of shuf’a and one of them gives it up